 Incentive Stock Options and Non-statutory Stock Options.
 Optionees receive the right to purchase a specified number of shares of Avid common stock at a specified option price and subject to such other terms and conditions as are specified in connection with the option grant.
 Options may only be granted at an exercise price that is equal to or greater than the fair market value of Avid common stock on the date of grant.
 Under present law, incentive stock options granted to optionees holding more than 10% of the voting power of Avid may not be granted at an exercise price less than 110% of the fair market value.
 Options may not be granted for a term in excess of 10 years.
 Outstanding options may not be amended to provide an exercise price per share that is lower than the then-current exercise price per share of such outstanding options.
-Avid's board of directors may not, without the approval of Avid stockholders, cancel any outstanding options and grant in substitution for such options new options under the 2005 Avid Plan covering the same or a different number of shares of Avid common stock and having an exercise price per share lower than the then-current exercise price per share of such option to the automatic grant of additional options in connection with the exercise of the original option.
+Avid's board of directors may not, without the approval of Avid stockholders, cancel any outstanding options and grant in substitution for such options new options under the 2005 Avid Plan covering the same or a different number of shares of Avid common stock and having an exercise price per share lower than the then-current exercise price per share of the cancelled options.
+In addition, no option shall contain any provision entitling the holder of such option to the automatic grant of additional options in connection with the exercise of the original option.
 The 2005 Avid Plan permits the following forms of payment of the exercise price of options: